YoavDn/canvas-party/canvas-party-docs/docs/guide/getting-started.md

 ## Template customization:

-Currently **only** the `confetti` template have customization options, putting a options attribute on other templates **will not work**
+Currently **only** the `confetti` template have customization options, putting a options attributes on other templates **will not work**

 ```ts